Procedural-Tim/Procedural-Life/README.md

 Currently this only contains a D and D friendly config.

-### Type
+### src/Configs/<Name>/Type

 A configuration that defines what a thing can be.
 Each type should have a single exported configuration.
 The generator will ignore every export except the first.
+Properties should never start with "_". "_" is used internally for things like "_id".

-### functions
+### src/Configs/<Name>/Functions

-Utility functions used internally by the config.
-Functions used directly by the config always get dependencies passed as an array into the first parameter.
+Utility functions to be used internally to the config.

+When a function is invoked as a property of a type it is passed the dependency values in an array as the first parameter.

-### Data
+### src/Configs/<Name>/Data

-Static resources
+Static resources, currently contains some internal functions, the plan is to remove or simplify this.

-## Generated
+## ./Generated

-Where it all gets put
+Where it all gets put, contains a sample of the current generation.
+Currently uses your location in the console.

-### Planned functionality:

-- Make it relative to the app
-- Make it configurable

-## Story (Planned)

-Turns all that data into story elements
-Long term goal

-## Templates (Planned)

-Turn the generated file into html files for more human readable interaction

-## Pics (Planned)

-## GUI (Planned)

-Turn it all into a package

-## Quest (Planned)

-Generates a set of quests based on the data
-Long term goal

-## API (Planned)

-For connecting other programs to the data
-Long term goal

-## Time (Planned)

-For advancing time, basically adds a layer of simulation on top of everything.
-Long term goal